 Sooooo.
 Have you made mac and cheese in your Instant Pot (aka electric pressure cooker) yet??
 I hope so, because it’s unbelievably rich, creamy, warm, and satisfying…..and ready in just 5 minutes!!
 No joke.

-My boys are always begging me to make mac and cheese and I like to take it a step further by adding some meat to mix.
-That’s why I keep kielbasa sausage and little smokies on hand in the freezer at all times.
-I also like to stir in some cooked broccoli to the mac and cheese, but that’s not always as well received by my guys.
-I always point out the advantages of adding a healthy veggie, but that never seems to impress them much. #LifeGoesOn 🙂
+My boys are always begging me to make mac and cheese and I like to take it a step further by adding some meat to the mix, in the form of kielbasa sausage.
+I definitely try to keep Kielbasa sausage and Little Smokie Sausage on hand in the freezer at all times.
+I also like to stir in some cooked broccoli to the mac and cheese, but that’s not always as well received by my guys. 🙂

-Let’s Talk Ingredients and Tools!
-Here’s What You’ll Need to Make Instant Pot Little Smokie Mac and Cheese.
+What Ingredients Will You Need to Make Little Smokie Mac and Cheese?

-Pasta.
-Don’t feel like you have to use just elbow macaroni when you make mac and cheese in your Instant Pot.
+Don’t feel like elbow macaroni is your only option when you make mac and cheese in your Instant Pot.
 Nearly any pasta shape you choose will work just fine.
-I actually like to use rotini pasta or small shell pasta because both of those shapes hold more sauce to them due to the way they are shaped.
+I personally like to use rotini pasta or small shell pasta because both of those shapes hold more sauce to them/in them due to the way they are shaped.
 My advice?
 Use whatever you’ve got in your cupboard – your family is going to be thrilled no matter what, I promise.
+Everybody LOVES mac and cheese!

-Broth.
 I find that I cook way more things using broth than water….such as pasta, grains, beans, potatoes, and vegetables.
 Broth lends more flavor than water, without a bunch of calories, either.
-I like keeping a jar of Better Than Bouillon in my fridge so I can just mix up a cup or two of broth whenever I need it – super handy, and that stuff comes in a myriad of flavors.
-You’ll find it in the soup section of your favorite grocer, usually on the top shelf near the other broth that’s available in a carton.
+I like keeping a jar of Better Than Bouillon in my fridge so I can just mix up a cup or two of broth whenever I need it.
+It’s super handy, and that stuff comes in a myriad of flavors.
+You’ll find it in the soup section of your favorite grocer, usually on the top shelf near the other broth that’s available in a carton, or the bouillon cubes.

-Cheese.
 I really like to use sharp cheddar in my mac and cheese because I personally like strong cheese flavors.
-However, because my guys aren’t as keen to that, so I usually wind up using mild cheddar.
+However, because my guys aren’t as keen to that, so I usually wind up using mild cheddar in this mac and cheese.

 Easy Recipe Tips for Making Instant Pot Little Smokie Mac and Cheese

-- Why is cooking pasta in the Instant Pot (or any electric pressure cooker) such a big deal?
-Yup, it IS a big deal, and here’s why: For one, you can cook the pasta in just 5 minutes, AND, there’s no draining of the pasta required!
+Yup , it IS a big deal, and here’s why: You can cook the pasta in just 5 minutes, AND, there’s no draining of the pasta required!
 Once you’ve cooked the pasta (which absorbs all the liquid as it cooks) all you do is remove the Instant Pot lid, and stir in your remaining ingredients.
-Easy peasy!!!
+Easy peasy….lemon squeezy.

-- Shouldn’t I be uncomfortable adding a raw egg (beaten into the sour cream) at the end of the recipe?
-I get this question a lot!
+I get this question all the time regarding this mac and cheese recipe.
 Here’s why you don’t need to worry: when you remove the lid from the Instant Pot after cooking the pasta, the contents are PIPING HOT.
 Any ingredients, including the beaten egg/sour cream mixture, that’s added right after you remove that lid will be cooked through in a matter of seconds!

 If you’re new to Instant Pot cooking, you may find our Instant Pot Free Printables helpful, and also our Instant Pot Guide for Beginners.
 Print these off and secure them to the inside of a cupboard door for quick reference when you’re needing help with what’s cookin’ in your Instant Pot!